AdobeDocs/commerce-learn.en/help/pwa/introduction/1-overview.md

 ---
-title: Unit 1 - PWA Studio for developers
+title: PWA Studio for developers - Introduction
 description: What is a Progressive Web Application (PWA), and why PWA Studio is the future​.
 topic: Development
 kt: 5644